Three deaths and 374 new Vic COVID cases

-Three women have died of coronavirus and another 374 Victorians have tested positive.
+Three women have died of coronavirus and another 374 Victorians have tested positive to the disease.

-There are now 3078 active COVID-19 cases in the state, with 174 people in hospital, 36 of those are receiving intensive care.
+There are now 3078 active COVID-19 cases in the state and 174 people in hospital, 36 of whom are receiving intensive care.

 “It’s always challenging to analyse any one day’s results, you’d like to see numbers coming down,” Mr Andrews told reporters on Tuesday.